 OpenARK – Tackling Augmented Reality Challenges via na Open-Source SDK

-Presenters: Allen Y. Yang, Luisa Caldas, and Joseph Menke
+Presenters: Allen Y. Yang, Luisa Caldas, Joseph Menke, and Woojin Ko

 The aim of this tutorial is to present an open-source augmented reality development kit, called OpenARK.
 OpenARK was founded by Dr. Allen Yang at UC Berkeley in 2015.
 Since then, the project has received high-impact awards and visibility.
 Currently, OpenARK is being used by several industrial alliances including HTC Vive, Siemens, Ford, and State Grid.
 In 2018, OpenARK won the only Mixed Reality Award at the Microsoft Imagine Cup Global Finals.
 In the same year in China, OpenARK also won a Gold Medal at the Internet+ Innovation and Entrepreneurship Competition, the largest such competition in China.
 OpenARK currently also receives funding support from a research grant by Intel RealSense project and the NSF.